microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 - The CALCULATE function has both an expression and filter.
 CALCULATE(«Expression»,«Filter»)

-3. Enter the below query to return the Total Unit Price from the Sales Order Lines table for each row in the Calendar table where the Total Unit Price is greater than zero:
+**Description:** Enter the below query to return the Total Unit Price from the Sales Order Lines table for each row in the Calendar table where the Total Unit Price is greater than zero:

 ```
 EVALUATE